bradley-gersh/hz-convert/README.md

 ## Pitch names

-All pitch names are strings that follow the format `letter_name microtone accidental octave` (without spaces), using the following possible values:
+All pitch names are strings that follow the format `letter_name (microtone) accidental octave` (without spaces), such as `C4`, `An4`, `Eb2`, `Gx7`, `Dd2`, `B(4/9)#0`,
+`F-2`, `C(8/3)b-3`.
+The different parts each have restrictions for valid input:

 - `letter_name`: A capital letter from `A` through `G`.
 - `microtone` (optional): A fraction of one semitone, represented as two positive integers surrounded by parentheses, such as `(1/3)`.
 Microtones greater than `1`, such as `(3/2)`, are accepted.
-If a value for `microtone` is included, the following `accidental` cannot be omitted and must be `b` or `#`.
+If a value for `microtone` is included, the following `accidental` must be `b` or `#`.

-  **Caution!** The fraction is taken of one *semitone*.
-This corresponds to cents usage but does not correspond to customary usage, which considers fractions of *whole tones*, relative to the diatonic pitches of C major.
+  **Caution!** The fraction in `microtone` is taken of one *semitone*.
+This corresponds to cents usage but not to customary usage, which considers fractions of *whole tones* relative to the diatonic pitches of C major.
   Customarily, for example, "D two-thirds-flat 3" is two-thirds of the way from D3 toward C3, so it is lower than D-flat 3.
-In our notation, however, `'D(2/3)b3'` represents the pitch two-thirds of the way from D3 toward D-flat 3 and so is higher than D-flat 3.
+In our notation, however, `'D(2/3)b3'` represents the pitch two-thirds of the way from D3 toward D-flat 3 and is higher than D-flat 3.

   In practice, this means that the conventional microtone name must be multiplied by 2 for the fraction used in `microtone`.
-The name `'D(2/3)b3'` is commonly called the "(one-)third tone below D3."
+The name `'D(2/3)b3'` is commonly called the "(one-)third tone below D3," and "D two-thirds-flat 3" is represented `'D(4/3)b3'`.

 - `accidental`: One of `b` (flat), `#` (sharp), `n` or `''` (natural), `d` (double flat), or `x` (double sharp).
 Assumed to be natural if omitted.
 - `octave`: An integer.
 Negative integers are allowed but should not be surrounded by parentheses.
 For example, MIDI note `1` corresponds to `'C#-1'`.

-Examples: `C4`, `An4`, `Eb2`, `Gx7`, `Dd2`, `B(4/9)#`, `F-2`, `C(8/3)b-3`

 ## Testing

-This repo comes with a testing suite that includes both unit and integration tests, located in the `test` folder.
-To run it, from the top-level folder run the command
+This repo comes with a testing suite of unit and integration tests in the `test` folder.
+To run it, from the top-level folder execute the command

 ```bash
 python -m unittest
 ```

-Discovery mode should load the tests automatically (currently 57).

 ## License and Contact

 (c) 2021-2022 Bradley Gersh.
 This repository is released under the MIT license.
-Please feel free to use with attribution.
-Contact me with any suggestions!
+Please feel free to use with attribution, and contact me with any suggestions!